OpenAutomationTechnologies/openPOWERLINK_V2/readme.txt

             $ make

     for X86 with RTL8139 network controller try the following
 	        $ cd Examples/X86/Linux/gnu/demo_mn_8139_kernel
 	        $ make

+3. Unload an existing 8139 driver under Linux (if necessary):
+	        $ rmmod 8139too.ko

+    Unload the running application before:
+            $ rmmod epl.ko

-3. Copy the built sample application (i.e. the Linux kernel object epl.ko) to the target (e.g. via FTP or NFS) and run it.
+4. Copy the built sample application (i.e. the Linux kernel object epl.ko) to the target (e.g. via FTP or NFS) and run it.
             $ insmod epl.ko
     With an additional parameter 'nodeid' the node-ID can be set manually.
     It overwrites any hardware settings.
             $ insmod epl.ko nodeid=240

-    It may be necessary to unload the running application before:
-            $ rmmod epl.ko

-    And to unload an existing 8139 driver under Linux:
-	    $ rmmod 8139too.ko

-4. Now you may modify the sources to your needs and restart from 2.
+5. Now you may modify the sources to your needs and restart from 2.
     (e.g. change the cycle length and the network configuration in demo_main.c)